User Login and Consent flow

 - The Consent Provider shows a user interface which asks the user if he/she would like to grant the OAuth 2.0 Client the requested permissions ("OAuth 2.0 Scope").
 You've probably seen this screen around, which is usually something similar to: "Would you like to grant Facebook Image Backup access to all your private and public images?".

 - The Consent Provider makes another REST request to Ory OAuth2 & OpenID Connect to let it know which permissions the user

 authorized, and if the user authorized the request at all.
 The user can usually choose to not grant an application any access

 to his/her personal data.
 In the response of that REST request, a redirect URL is included along the lines of

 - The user's user agent follows that redirect.

-This flow allows you to take full control of the behaviour of your login system (e.g. 2FA, passwordless, ...) and consent screen.
+This flow allows you to take full control of the behavior of your login system (for example 2FA, passwordless, ...) and consent screen.
 A well-documented reference implementation for both the Login and Consent Provider is available on GitHub.